friflo/Friflo.Json.Fliox/Engine/README.md

    Code decoupling is accomplished by dividing implementation in pure data structures (**Components**) and code (**Systems**) to process them.

 2. It enables *high performant system execution* as components are stored in continuous memory to leverage CPU caches L1, L2 & L3.
-   It improves CPU branch prediction by minimizing conditional branches when processing component in tight loops.
+   It improves CPU branch prediction by minimizing conditional branches when processing components in tight loops.

 <br/>